lsst-dm/dmtn-249/index.rst

 A transaction can only be closed by calling :py:meth:`Butler.commit_transaction`, :py:meth:`~Butler.revert_transaction`, or :py:meth:`~Butler.abandon_transaction`.

-:py:meth:`Butler.commit_transaction` delegates to `ArtifactTransaction.commit`, and it always attempts to accomplish the original goals of the transaction.
+:py:meth:`Butler.commit_transaction` delegates to :py:meth:`ArtifactTransaction.commit`, and it always attempts to accomplish the original goals of the transaction.
 It raises (keeping the transaction open and performing no database operations) if it cannot fully succeed after doing as much as it can.
-Commit implementations are given an opportunity to perform additional database-only operations in the same database transaction that deletes the ``artifact_transaction`` rows.
+Commit implementations are given an opportunity to perform additional database-only operations in the same database transaction that deletes the ``artifact_transaction`` rows (see :ref:`database-only-operations`).

-:py:meth:`Butler.revert_transaction` (delegating to :py:meth:`ArtifactTransaction.revert`) is the opposite - it attempts to undo any changes made by the transaction (including any changes made when opening it), and it also raises if this is impossible.
+:py:meth:`Butler.revert_transaction` (delegating to :py:meth:`ArtifactTransaction.revert`) is the opposite - it attempts to undo any changes made by the transaction (including any changes made when opening it), and it also raises if this is impossible, preferably after undoing all that it can first.
-Revert implementations are also given an opportunity to perform additional database-only operations in the same database transaction that deletes the ``artifact_transaction`` rows.
+Revert implementations are also given an opportunity to perform additional database-only operations in the same database transaction that deletes the ``artifact_transaction`` rows, but the set of supported database operations supported here is limited to those that invert operations that can be performed in :py:meth:`ArtifactTransaction.begin`.

 :py:meth:`Butler.abandon_transaction` (delegating to :py:meth:`ArtifactTransaction.abandon`) reconciles database and artifact state while minimizing the chance of failure; its goal is to only fail if low-level database or artifact storage operations fail.
 This means: